Bhad Bhabie: 2016–2017: Dr. Phil appearance, rehab, and legal issues

 On September 14, 2016, Bregoli and her mother Barbara Ann were interviewed on Dr. Phil for a segment titled "I Want to Give Up My Car-Stealing, Knife-Wielding, Twerking 13-Year-Old Daughter Who Tried to Frame Me for a Crime".
 They appeared on the show to discuss Bregoli's behavior, which included stealing a crew member's car while the episode was being filmed.
-When Bregoli became irritated at the audience's laughter, she responded to them by saying, "Catch me outside, how about that?", challenging them to a fight outside the studio.
-Her affected accent made the phrase sound like "Cash me ousside, how bout dah", which became a meme, and Bregoli became known as the "'Cash Me Outside' Girl".
-On February 10, 2017, Bregoli reappeared on the show, but without a studio audience due to the response at her previous appearance.
-Her first appearance on the show, and the catchphrase it spawned, would inspire a single based on the clip ("Cash Me Outside") which was recorded by DJ Suede The Remix God and entered the Billboard Hot 100, Streaming Songs, and Hot R&B/Hip-Hop Songs charts in its March 4, 2017, issue.
-The song, in turn, led to a series of dance videos that were uploaded onto YouTube.
+When Bregoli became irritated by the audience's laughter, she told them, "Catch me outside, how about that?", challenging them to a fight outside the studio.
+Her affected accent made the phrase sound like "Cash me ousside, how bow dah", which became a meme, and Bregoli became known as the "'Cash Me Outside' Girl".
+On February 10, 2017, Bregoli reappeared on the show without a studio audience.
+Her first appearance on the show, and the catchphrase it spawned, inspired a single based on the clip ("Cash Me Outside"), which was recorded by DJ Suede The Remix God and entered the Billboard Hot 100, Streaming Songs, and Hot R&B/Hip-Hop Songs charts in its March 4, 2017, issue.
+The song then led to a series of dance videos uploaded to YouTube.

-Bregoli and her mother sued three companies for "infringing her intellectual property rights" by using her signature catchphrase without consent.
+Bregoli and her mother sued three companies for "infringing her intellectual property rights" by using her catchphrase without permission.
 She also threatened to sue Walmart for using her catchphrase on T-shirts.
 She was nominated for the 2017 MTV Movie & TV Awards in the "Trending" category based on the catchphrase.

-Following her appearance on Dr. Phil, Bregoli spent time at the Turn-About Ranch, a facility for "troubled teens" in Escalante, Utah.
-She was later arrested and pleaded guilty to charges of grand theft, marijuana possession, and filing a false police report, for which she was sentenced to five years' probation in July 2017, but the probation ended earlier in March 2018 after she hired a new lawyer.
+After appearing on Dr. Phil, Bregoli spent time at the Turn-About Ranch, a facility for "troubled teens" in Escalante, Utah.
+She was later arrested and pleaded guilty to charges of grand theft, cannabis possession, and filing a false police report, for which she was sentenced to five years' probation in July 2017, but the probation ended in March 2018 after she hired a new lawyer.
 In March 2021, Bregoli uploaded a video to her YouTube channel in which she says she experienced and witnessed abuse at the Turn-About Ranch.
 She accused staffers of forcing her to sit still for three days straight without being allowed to sleep, using physical restraint on other teenagers, and ignoring reports of bullying.
-She also criticized Dr. Phil for sending teenagers on his show to the facility.
-He responded via an April 2021 interview with NewsNation that he was unaware of the ranch's actions and did not get progress reports from them.
-Bregoli responded to this with a follow-up video in which she stated that the ranch sends progress reports directly to the show.
+She also criticized Dr. Phil for sending teenagers to the facility.
+In an April 2021 interview with NewsNation, he said he was unaware of the ranch's actions and did not get progress reports from it.
+Bregoli responded with a video in which she said the ranch sends progress reports directly to the show.